williamw520/fetchmailatt/README.md

     process.mail.limit = 100

-This only processes mails from date (mm/dd/yyyy) onward,
+This only processes the mails from date (mm/dd/yyyy) onward,

     process.from.date = 07/07/2015

-This only processes mails upto date (mm/dd/yyyy),
+This only processes the mails upto date (mm/dd/yyyy),

     process.to.date = 07/20/2015

-This only processes mails from the last N days.
+This only processes the mails from the last N days.
 This supercedes the From/To properties.

     process.previous.days = 7

 This resumes processing from the last download date.
-This helps in frequent periodic runnings of the program, to avoid processing any old mails.
+This helps in the frequent periodic runnings of the program, to avoid processing any old mails.

     process.resume.from.last = yes